Dublin

 Sometimes, transfers under the Dublin Regulation are not executed either following:

-Hungary: Since 2016, the Immigration Office stopped Dublin transfers to Hungary and Belgium started to declare itself responsible for the concerned asylum applications.
-The Immigration Office emphasised in December 2016 that the suspension of transfers to Hungary is not due to the reception conditions of asylum seekers in the country as such but to the total lack of cooperation from Hungary on Dublin transfers.[64]
-In January 2022, the Immigration Office confirmed that there were still no transfers carried out to Hungary, and that currently, no Dublin-transfer decisions are taken for Hungary.[65]
-The Dublin procedure takes place but Belgium ends up declaring itself responsible for the asylum application, by applying article 17(1) of the Dublin Regulation.[66]
+Hungary: Since 2016, the Immigration Office stopped Dublin transfers to Hungary, and Belgium started to declare itself responsible for the concerned asylum applications.[55]
+In November 2023, the Immigration Office confirmed that no transfers were carried out to Hungary and that no Dublin-transfer decisions are currently taken for Hungary.[56]
+The Dublin procedure takes place, but Belgium declares itself responsible for the asylum application by applying article 17(1) of the Dublin Regulation.[57]

 The situation of Dublin returnees

 The Immigration Office considers part of the Dublin returnees as Subsequent Applicants.
-This is the case for Dublin returnees whose asylum application in Belgium has been closed, for example following an explicit and/or implicit withdrawal.
-In the case where an asylum seeker has left Belgium before the first interview, he or she will have his or her asylum procedure terminated.[81]
-When this asylum seeker is then sent back to Belgium following a Dublin procedure and lodges an asylum application again, the CGRS is legally obliged to deem it admissible.[82]
-Nevertheless, depending on what stage of the asylum procedure they were at before leaving, these asylum seekers can be considered as subsequent applicants and are therefore left without shelter until the admissibility decision is officially taken.[83]
+This is the case for Dublin returnees whose asylum application in Belgium has been closed following an explicit and/or implicit withdrawal.
+If an asylum seeker has left Belgium before the first interview, they will have their asylum procedure terminated.[67]
+When this asylum seeker is sent back to Belgium following a Dublin procedure and lodges an asylum application again, the CGRS is legally obliged to deem it admissible.[68]
+Nevertheless, depending on what stage of the asylum procedure they were at before leaving, these asylum seekers can be considered subsequent applicants and therefore left without shelter until the admissibility decision is officially taken.[69]

 [3] Art.
 16 Dublin III Regulation.